simonklee/clean_form/readme.md

 form is designed to have a consistent look among the fields, and the elements that receive input should look native on all platforms.

+# Set up

+1. Copy clean_form.less to your CSS directory

+2. Modify clean_form.less by creating one or more form classes.
+There is already defined one that you can modify.

+3. `lessc clean_form.less clean_form.css`

+4. Modify the structure of your HTML forms so that they match the one in clean_form_test.html.

 ## License

 Copyright © 2010, Alexander Teinum <ateinum@gmail.com>